 Having the autonomy to work where and when is best for me and my team means that my work-life balance has improved massively in the last few months, and as a result, I feel well equipped and refreshed each day to turn up and do a great job.

 A lot of what I’ve written so far is very positive, but I won’t lie that my days are full on.
 We’re moving quickly as a business, and although we already have 2.5+ million customers and a big London office, we constantly remind ourselves that we’re still very much a start-up and only right at the beginning of what we want to achieve.
 As Monzo’s reputation and customer base is growing, the expectation on us to continue to excel grows with it.
 We’re very conscious of burn-out, and encourage everyone to take the time they need to look after themselves.
 I try and keep my Fridays completely meeting-free so I have time to decompress from a week of 1:1s and meetings, and have a day dedicated to ‘doing’.
 It’s difficult to protect that time sometimes, but I definitely recommend trying to keep time for yourself to think, work, and reflect each week.
 It also means I can head in to the weekend without having things hanging over me that I knew I should have got done.

 We’re granted a lot of autonomy to get the job done, and with that, you’re responsible for finding a way to do it.
 We don’t have well defined processes for everything we do yet, so sometimes it’s up to you to go and define the way things should be done.
 I have felt pressure to shape and define the way we should do things, but that’s exactly what I signed up for and I wouldn’t have it any other way.

 I’m really excited for the future!
-I’m getting more and more involved with hiring incredible engineers (check out Monzo’s careers page if you like what you’ve read so far), tackling some of the scaling challenges we’re facing, and making sure that the engineers I manage continue to feel well supported to build the bank of the future.
+I’m getting more and more involved with hiring incredible engineers, tackling some of the scaling challenges we’re facing, and making sure that the engineers I manage continue to feel well supported to build the bank of the future.
+Check out our careers site if you like what you’ve read so far,